wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-single-vmm.md

 	- One or more Hyper-V host servers in each host group
 	- One or more Hyper-V virtual machines on each host server

-If you run into problems setting up this scenario post your questions on the [Azure Recovery Services <!-- deleted by customization Forum](https://social.msdn.microsoft.com/Forums/azure/home?forum=hypervrecovmgr) --><!-- keep by customization: begin --> Forum](https://social.msdn.microsoft.com/Forums/zh-CN/home?forum=hypervrecovmgr) <!-- keep by customization: end -->.
+If you run into problems setting up this scenario post your questions on the [Azure Recovery Services Forum](https://social.msdn.microsoft.com/Forums/azure/home?forum=hypervrecovmgr).